linyuunc/group-tasks/README.md

 # The following eight cooperative learning methods were discussed in Johnson and Johnson (2000).

-Learning methods are summarized briefly.
+Cooperative Learning methods are summarized briefly.

 Besides talking about the effect size of each cooperative learning methods, he also talks about evaluating these methods on a five-point scale according to five dimensions a) ease of learning in the method (b) ease of initial use in the classroom, (c) ease of long-term maintenance of use of the method, (d) robustness of the method (applicability to a wide variety of subject areas and grade levels), and (e) ease of method's adapting to changing conditions.
 The Top five were considered more direct shown as D on the paper’s name.
 The more conceptual Learning Methods are noted as C. The results indicate that the more conceptual the cooperative learning method, the higher the achievement of cooperative compared with competitive learning.